muhidabid/SoftReq/README.md

 - Drag and drop a requirement from one list to another.

 - See all requirements in the backlog view to organize into sprints.

+## ❓ Get Help

+For questions and bug reports open issues. 🐛

+## 😋 How to contribute

+Have an idea?
+Found a bug?
+See how to contribute.

+## Further help

+To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI Overview and Command Reference](https://angular.io/cli) page.

 ------------